 DOWNLOAD THE SONGSHEET

 To play in the same key in GCEA tuning, put your capo on the 2nd fret.
-I've taken some liberty with the run-down chords with the arrows to make it easy for the group and the timing of those chords will definitely be a challenge for a group.
+I've shortened the song for BUG and taken some liberty with the run-down chords with the arrows to make it easy for the group.

 "Here Comes the Sun" was written at the country house of his friend Eric Clapton, where Harrison had chosen to play truant for the day, to avoid attending a meeting at the Beatles' Apple Corps organization.
 The lyrics reflect the composer's relief at both the arrival of spring and the temporary respite he was experiencing from the band's business affairs.
 The Beatles recorded "Here Comes the Sun" at London's EMI Studios in the summer of 1969.
 Led by Harrison's acoustic guitar, the recording also features Moog synthesizer, which he had introduced to the Beatles' sound after acquiring an early model of the instrument in California.
 Reflecting the continued influence of Indian classical music on Harrison's writing, the composition includes a series of unusual time changes.
 "Here Comes the Sun" has received acclaim from music critics.
 Combined with his other contribution to Abbey Road, "Something", it gained for Harrison the level of recognition as a songwriter that had previously been reserved for his bandmates John Lennon and Paul McCartney.
 Harrison played the song during many of his relatively rare live performances as a solo artist, including at the Concert for Bangladesh in 1971 and, with Paul Simon, during his appearance on Saturday Night Live in 1976.